WordPress/gutenberg/packages/edit-site/src/components/dataviews/README.md

 -   `filters`: the filters applied to the dataset.
 Each item describes:
     -   `field`: which field this filter is bound to.
     -   `operator`: which type of filter it is.
 Only `in` available at the moment.
-    -   `vaule`: the actual value selected by the user.
+    -   `value`: the actual value selected by the user.
--   `visibleFilters`: the `id` of the filters that are visible in the UI.
 -   `hiddenFields`: the `id` of the fields that are hidden in the UI.
 -   `layout`: ...